 Fortunately, almost every cloud service provides a free trial period so you can check their strengths and weaknesses for yourself.

 #5 Check If You Have a Separate Mac Local Backup

 Remember that “3-2-1” backup strategy is a gold standard on a market, so it is better to implement Mac local backup, even for personal needs.

 - Have at least three separate backup copies with no direct influence on one another.

 - These copies are stored on two physically independent devices, e.g. one copy placed on an external hard drive, and the second stored in a cloud.

 - At least one data copy should be placed outside of your primary location.
 Using an additional data site can help in cases of large-scale disaster e.g. fire, flooding or other force majeure circumstances.
 For end users, choosing a cloud will be a balanced solution.

 Choosing Time Machine as a Mac local backup tool can be a good option as it is the native system restoration tool for OS X. It is, however, unnecessary to buy the expensive Time Capsule storage system since you can use any external hard drive or cheap NAS system.

-Now, you know more Mac backup tips and “3-2-1” backup strategy.
+Now, you know more tips on how to backup files on Mac efficiently, possible backup options and “3-2-1” backup strategy.
 Whilst Time Machine is a built-in Mac tool, you can check out CloudBerry Backup for Mac as a cloud backup tool for FREE.
 Share your thoughts regarding backup prospects to the cloud for Mac users in the comments section below.